 Field of Interest/Donor Advised Funds/Pass-Through Funds

-Field of Interest and Donor Advised funds allow donors to support a specific charitable cause, such as the arts, children and youth, ecology, services for the elderly, or health and human services issues.
-Following is a list of the Foundation’s Field of Interest and Donor Advised Funds:
+Field of Interest and Donor Advised funds allow donors to support a specific charitable cause, such as the arts, youth, ecology, services for the elderly, or health and human services.
+Below is a list of the Foundation’s Field of Interest and Donor Advised Funds: